 What else can you do with a 529 account?

-Other ways to save for higher education
+Other ways to save for your child’s college education:

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!